More than a century of good neighbors on the river

 The hardest loss was the river itself.
 The same reclamation that built the club’s ground erased the old swimming beaches, and for much of the twentieth century the Anacostia carried the District’s stormwater and sewage along with the runoff of the industry on its banks.
 Upstream, stretches of the riverbank were used as a landfill, and riverside oil depots and gas works fouled the water and the ground around them.
 By 1971 swimming was banned outright, and the river was counted among the most polluted in the country.

 The Anacostia has come a long way back since the late 1980s, with cleaner water and a revived waterfront.
-The river’s neighbors were part of that turnaround from the start: in 1985 Howard Gasaway of the Seafarers Yacht Club, one of the country’s oldest African American yacht clubs and a fellow Anacostia club just up the row, began what grew into the annual Anacostia River Earth Day cleanup, now one of the largest single-day volunteer events in the region.
+The river’s neighbors were part of that turnaround from the start: in 1985 Howard Gasaway of the Seafarers Yacht Club, the country’s oldest African American yacht club and a fellow Anacostia club just up the row, founded the annual Anacostia River Earth Day cleanup in partnership with Mayor Marion Barry, now one of the largest single-day volunteer events in the region.
 The club is glad to carry that work forward, hosting an Earth Day cleanup at the club and joining shoreline cleanups through the season.

 Milestones on the river